Nelly Ben-Or: Career

 A distinguished pianist, and a senior Alexander Technique teacher (in 1963 she became the first pianist to qualify as a teacher of the Alexander Technique), Ben-Or is internationally acknowledged as being the leading exponent of the application of the Alexander Technique to piano playing, in which field she has specialised for more than thirty-five years.
 She gives master classes on the technique to pianists in many countries throughout the world.

 She has performed in concerts and broadcasts throughout the world, in recitals, with orchestra and in chamber music.
 Ben-Or has made numerous commercial and broadcast recordings, including for the BBC.
 These recordings cover music by a wide range of composers from the 18th to the 20th centuries.

 Moving to England in 1960, she met and married her English husband and later moved to Northwood in London.

-In the late 1980s, she taught young Brendan Kavanagh classical piano, helping him complete his Grade 8 theory and practical requirements.
-He credits his success today as an improvisational classical/boogie-woogie pianist to her support and encouragement of his improvisational style.
+In the late 1980s, one of her students was Brendan Kavanagh.
+She taught classical piano and assisted him to complete his Grade 8 theory and practical requirements.
+He credited her as his "classical mentor" on his YouTube channel.

 In 1999, the Nelly Ben-Or Scholarship Trust was established, whose patron is Sir Colin Davis.

 Ben-Or was appointed Member of the Order of the British Empire (MBE) in the 2020 Birthday Honours for services to Holocaust education.